BhavanS99/BC-SupplyChain/README.md

 In general, the decentralized application will be able to execute the following functions:

-•	Track the flow of goods from material providers all the way to retailers
+•	Track the flow of goods from material providers all the way to retailers.
 This step can be expanded to capture a broader network of participants operating at various tier levels.
 The complexity of the network is tentative for now.

-• Execute payments upon fulfilling conditions
+• Execute payments upon fulfilling conditions.
 Conditions can include, predetermined lead times, date of transaction, digital identity of the approver.

-    The transactions will be processed using Ether
+The transactions will be processed using Ether.

 •	Keep an open ledger of transactions for parties to access

 The following are proposed elements of a supply chain based smart contract (these are subject to change)